Literature in transition: from 1800 to the present

 Examining texts from 1940 to the present, the picture of literature from Parts 1 and 2 is expanded further, leading towards features of the contemporary (our) world.
 You'll focus on several trajectories of transition here.
 The changing global context is traced from World War 2 to the invasion of Iraq in 2003 and beyond.
-The increasingly close connections between countries across the world provide the backdrop: variously, in the postcolonial sphere, during the Cold War, through the European Union, through economic globalization.
-Identity-based movements – along the lines of race, gender, sexuality, religion – challenged traditional social orders, and continue to be passionately debated.
+The increasingly close connections between countries across the world provide the backdrop: variously, in the postcolonial sphere, during the Cold War, through the European Union, through economic globalisation.
+Identity-based movements – along the lines of race, gender, sexuality, religion – challenged traditional social orders and continue to be passionately debated.
 These transitions have wrought a sea change in the current condition of literature and literary criticism.
 Also, technological developments in mass and new media have transformed literary production and reception.
-You'll engage with these exciting recent and contemporary developments through carefully chosen literary texts, to obtain a sense of our world.
+You'll engage with these exciting recent and contemporary developments through carefully chosen literary texts to obtain a sense of our world.

 Literary works featured in this part are: Dylan Thomas’s Under Milk Wood, Italo Calvino’s Cosmicomics, Jeanette Winterson’s Oranges are Not the Only Fruit, Tayib Saleh’s Season of Migration to the North, David Hare’s Stuff Happens, short stories from Jhumpa Lahiri’s Unaccustomed Earth, and a selection of electronic literary works.